ADDRESSING HIV IN ADOLESCENTS

-The statistics show that one in seven new HIV infections worldwide is attributed to adolescents [i], yet young people living with HIV remain one of the most vulnerable and at-risk populations and are often overlooked in global health agendas.
-From 2005-2012, adolescents were the only age group across the world that did not show a decrease in AIDS-related deaths.i By 2012, more than 2.1 million adolescents were living with HIV [ii].
-In addition, HIV/AIDS is the second leading cause of death for teenagers around the world. [iii]
+The statistics show that one in seven new HIV infections worldwide is attributed to adolescents,1 yet young people living with HIV remain one of the most vulnerable and at-risk populations and are often overlooked in global health agendas.
+From 2005-2012, adolescents were the only age group across the world that did not show a decrease in AIDS-related deaths.1 By 2012, more than 2.1 million adolescents were living with HIV.2 In addition,

 If we carefully examine global trends, we can see some of the challenges faced:

 Only one in two children born with HIV lives to see their fifth birthday.
-After achieving that first milestone in the first decade of life, HIV/ AIDS remains the second leading cause of death among young people living with HIV.iii Looking at the future past this first five year milestone can only be daunting and implications in terms of achieving wellbeing and stability challenging.
+After achieving that first milestone in the first decade of life, Looking at the future past this first five year milestone can only be daunting and implications in terms of achieving wellbeing and stability challenging.

 Heterogeneity of adolescence itself is complex and too commonly overlooked by patronising practices.
 Special considerations have to be taken when addressing the needs of adolescents born with HIV.
 As well as understanding that alongside heterogeneity comes diversity, an adolescent settling into his or her sexual orientation and gender identity play a crucial role.